 The Coffee Belt, located at 210 East 2nd Street, is a local coffee shop run by Maritza Martinez.
 The space opened in February 2017, and has been a Muscatine favorite since then.

-Maritza, the creator and owner of the Coffee Belt, started the process of opening the coffee shop around 22 years old.
+Maritza, the creator and owner of The Coffee Belt, started the process of opening the coffee shop when she was 22 years old.
 She attended college in Chicago and as her final semesters approached, she was unsure what her steps following graduation would be.
-With the dream of starting a coffee shop planted into her head in the years prior, Maritza and her family began to bring the idea to life.
+With the dream of starting a coffee shop planted in her head in years prior, Maritza and her family began to bring the idea to life.

 Compared to the vibrant coffee culture in Chicago, Maritza had noticed that Muscatine lacked spaces where people could grab a cup of coffee and have meaningful conversations.
-“All we had was the Starbucks in the big Hy-Vee,” she said.
-Being as there was limited seating and very little privacy, she sought to create a space where meaningful conversations could be carried out, in 2015 she took a leap of faith and started construction on what is now The Coffee Belt.
+“All we had was the Starbucks in the big Hy-Vee,” she said, which had limited seating and very little privacy.
+To create a space where meaningful conversations could be carried out, in 2015 she took a leap of faith and started construction on what is now The Coffee Belt.

 Maritza says that none of this would have been possible without the love and support of her family.
-Vasquez Enterprise, a group of five businesses (including The Coffee Belt, Guadalajara, and others) is run by her family.
+Vasquez Enterprise, a group of five businesses (including The Coffee Belt and Guadalajara), is run by her family.
 Her mother and father have been encouraging since the start, and have helped shape it into what it is today.

-When you walk inside of the shop, you automatically feel comfortable.
+When you walk inside the shop, you automatically feel comfortable.

 “I wanted to create little cubbies where people could have private conversations,” Maritza says.
 The interior is complete with half booths, providing privacy from other tables around you.
 The comfortable seating and different murals create a warm and welcoming environment, just as Maritza intended.

-In addition to opening the Coffee Belt, Martiza also felt she had a calling to be a mentor.
-Her goal was to staff the coffee shop with high schooler’s.
+In addition to opening The Coffee Belt, Maritza also felt she had a calling to be a mentor.
+Her goal was to staff the coffee shop with high schoolers.

 “I wanted to teach them skills that I did not have at my first job,” Maritza says.